About

 How much are overdue fines?

-As of January 2020, the Desmond-Fish Public Library no longer has overdue fines for items in our collection with the following exceptions: Museum Passes, Local History Ephemera, and Equipment or Library of Things items.
+As of January 2020, the Desmond-Fish Public Library no longer has overdue fines for items in our collection with the following exceptions: Museum Passes, Local History Ephemera, and Library of Things items.

 If an item is not renewed or returned within two weeks of its due date, it will be marked as lost and billed at the full replacement cost.
 If the item is returned, that replacement fee will be waived.

-Patrons with over $10 in fees owed on their accounts will have their use of the library and access to checking out items restricted.
+Patrons with over $10 in fees of any kind owed on their accounts will have their use of the library and access to checking out items restricted.

 How do I pay my fines or fees?